Instrument Care & Reprocessing Guide

 B. DRY HEAT STERILIZATION:

-Dry heat sterilization uses oven-type heat to remove microorganisms from instrument surfaces.
+Dry heat sterilization is the recommended method of sterilization for ProDentUSA Siberian Stone™ Pliers and Cutters.
+This method of sterilization uses oven-type heat to remove microorganisms from instrument surfaces.
 All dry heat sterilizer manufacturer instructions should be followed closely to ensure your instruments’ longevity is not compromised.

 2. Make sure to load instruments into sterilizer properly.